 Collette received a BFA (Honours) from the University of Windsor in 2009.
-She is a passionate mixed media artist merging traditional processes with new media & performance.
-She has been exhibiting nationally & internationally in solo & group exhibitions including: Orange County Center for Contemporary Art, Calvin College, Work Detroit, Artcite, Inc. & Thames Art Gallery.
-Most recent work includes media installation at Devos Center, Grand Rapids, Michigan, performance drawing at University of Michigan gallery, Work Detroit, Detroit, Michigan, Art Gallery of Windsor, Niagara Artist Centre and most recent exhibit at Amateras Foundation, Bulgaria.
-She an active artist & founding member of one ten park: a working space.
+She is a passionate mixed media artist merging traditional processes with new media and performance.
+She has been exhibiting nationally and internationally in solo and group exhibitions including Orange County Center for Contemporary Art, Calvin College, Work Detroit, Artcite, Inc., & Thames Art Gallery.
+Most recent work includes media installation at Devos Center, Grand Rapids, Michigan, performance drawing at University of Michigan gallery, Work Detroit, Michigan, Art Gallery of Windsor, Niagara Artist Centre and most recent exhibit at Amateras Foundation, Bulgaria.
+She is an active artist & founding member of one ten park: a working space.

-Patricia’s career as a professional artist for more than 25 years has embraced award winning design for the theatre, education, & the promotion of social injustice issues.
-Her extensive background in community based arts initiatives place her in an educated position from which to project a unique & achievable production outcome.
-Her body of work includes experience in design for the theatre, installation art, performance art, production management, & all levels of theatre administration.
-Patricia’s role is to plan the overview of the series, scheduling, act as design head, & liaise with the Pelee Island community.
+Patricia’s career as a professional artists for more than 30 years has embraced award winning design for the theatre, education, and the promotion of social justice issues.
+Her extensive background in community based arts initiatives place her in an educated position from which to project a unique and achievable production outcome.
+Her body of work includes experience in design for the theatre, installation art, performance art, production management, and all levels of theatre administration.
+Patricia’s role is to plan the overview of the series, scheduling, act as design head, and liaise with the Pelee Island community.